 § 663.155 May a funding agreement include provisions for the Secretary to perform certain activities associated with the PSFAs performed by the Tribe?

 Yes.
 In accordance with 23 U.S.C.
 207(d)(3)(B)(iv) and (v), a funding agreement must set forth the responsibilities of the Secretary and the Tribe and may include any other provision agreed to by the parties.
 If the Tribe elects and the Secretary agrees, the funding agreement may include provisions for the Secretary to perform certain activities associated with the PSFAs included in the funding agreement.
-The Tribe may use eligible funds to pay for such activities.
+The Tribe may use eligible funds to pay for (i.e., buyback) such activities.

 Terms in a Funding Agreement